 Directions:

-In a large bowl, combine fresh spinach, dried cranberries, crumbled feta cheese, and chopped walnuts.
-Drizzle with your favorite dressing and toss gently to combine.
+In a big bowl toss spinach, dried cranberries, crumbled feta, and chopped walnuts.
+Drizzle dressing and toss gently to combine.

-Advice: For seasonal variations, consider adding sliced apples or pears for added sweetness and texture.
+Advice: Add sliced apples or pears for a bit of sweetness and crunch.

 Cranberry Chicken